PixelGames987/nRF24-Jammer/README.md

 <div align="center">

 # nRF24 Jammer
 <img src="/image.jpg" alt="Jammer image" width="350">
 <br><br>

-Many nRF24 modules will work better for jamming when selecting only a few channels in a non-sequantial order rather than selecting all of them.
+Many nRF24 modules will work better for jamming when selecting only a few channels in a non-sequential order rather than selecting all of them.
 This is why this code only jams 12 channels out of 79.
 <br><br>
+This jammer is also effective against wifi networks on channels 1-13.
+<br><br>
-This jammer uses around 1W while active.
+The jammer uses around 1W while active.
 With a small 150 mAh battery expect around 30min of use: 150mAh / 1W ≈ 30min
+<br><br>
+This is a relatively low-power device.
+Do not expect good jamming performance at distances greater than 10 meters.
 <br><br>

 ## Parts List: